TestGorilla helps you identify talent with the right technical skills, personality type, and behavioral attributes for your organization.

 Answer:

 Dynamic waits are essential for handling unpredictable delays.
-Use explicit waits with ExpectedConditions to wait for specific conditions before proceeding.
+You must use explicit waits with ExpectedConditions to wait for specific conditions before proceeding.
 This ensures that the test waits only as long as necessary and avoids unnecessarily long wait times.

 Answer:

-When a JavaScript alert appears, switch to it using driver.switchTo().alert().
-Then, use accept() or dismiss() methods to handle the alert, depending on whether you need to accept or dismiss it.
+When a JavaScript alert appears, you must switch to it using driver.switchTo().alert().
+Then, you use accept() or dismiss() methods to handle the alert, depending on whether you need to accept or dismiss it.
 This allows seamless interaction with JavaScript alerts.

 Answer: